emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 >therefore further prioritize the maintenance and
 >conservation of greenspace."

-To improve urban resiliency and environmental justice in Dar es Salaaam, there should be a greater focus on development of accessible greenspaces.
+To improve urban resiliency and environmental justice in Dar es Salaam, there should be a greater focus on development of accessible greenspaces.

 ![Percent of Residences with Access to Greenspace by Ward](/assets/wardPct_DSM.png) **Fig. 2.** A map of percent of residences within 0.25km of a greenspace in Dar es Salaam.